mantl/mantl/roles/calico/README.rst

 You can use these variables to customize your Calico installation.
 For more information, refer to the :doc:`etcd` configuration.

-.. data:: etcd_service_name

-   Set the ``ETCD_AUTHORITY`` environment variable that is used by Calico Docker container and the CLI tool ``calicoctl``.
-The value of this variable is a Consul service that must be resolved through DNS

-   Default: ``etcd.service.consul``

 .. data:: etcd_client_port

    Port for etcd client communication